surfstudio/SurfGear/packages/mwwm/README.md

 #### Create WidgetState

 `CoreMwwmWidget` is an extended version of `StatefulWidget`.
-So, we need to declare State for it by extending `WidgetState` class.
+We need to attach a State for it by extending `WidgetState` class.

-Collect the widget tree and return it from a `build()` function the way you are used to doing it with regular *StatefulWidget*.
+Collect the widget tree and return it from a `build()` function the way you usually do it with regular *StatefulWidget*.

-Every `WidgetState` has a reference to its `WidgetModel`.
-That's why you need to specify the concrete `WidgetModel` type as a generic type of declaring `WidgetState`.
+Every `WidgetState` refers to its `WidgetModel`.
+That's why you need to specify the concrete `WidgetModel` type as a generic type of the `WidgetState`.

 ```dart
 class _LoginScreenState extends WidgetState<LoginWm> {